Contact information for key programs and services at this installation.

 While drawing advanced pay may seem like an attractive option, be careful!
 The automatic repayment schedule may drastically reduce your monthly income at a time you need it most, as you get settled into your new home.

-Washington D.C. and the surrounding national capital region is a high cost of living area!
-Many tips on dealing with the costs encountered while living here are available through these and other programs and services.
+Washington D.C. & the surrounding national capital region is a high cost of living area!
+Many tips on dealing with the costs encountered while living here are available through these & other programs & services.

 While most of these high costs are associated with housing, everything else is relative.
-Your actual cost-of-living expenses will vary and depends on a variety of factors, to include where you chose to live (Maryland, Virginia, or the District), the size and specific location of your home or apartment, whether you rent or buy, etc.
+Your actual cost-of-living expenses will vary & depends on a variety of factors, to include where you chose to live (Maryland, Virginia, or the District), the size & specific location of your home or apartment, whether you rent or buy, etc.

 Initial up front moving-in expenses can vary as well, but you may want to plan on an amount up to about $2,000.
 To help off-set these costs however, you may be eligible to participate in the Military Set Aside Housing program.
 This is a rental partnership program that the military has with some local rental agencies.
-In most cases, rents are equal to or lower than your BAH and there are no application fees, no move-in deposits, no credit checks, and no income requirements.
+In most cases, rent is equal to or lower than your BAH & there are no application fees, no move-in deposits, no credit checks, & no income requirements.
 To find out more about this excellent program, contact the base housing office.

-Should you find that you need emergency financial assistance during your move, help may be available; for example, from the Air Force Aid Society at 301--981-7087.
+Should you find that you need emergency financial assistance during your move, help may be available.
+You can contact Air Force Aid Society at 202-284-4473 for more information.

 The Navy-Marine Corps Relief Society can provide interest-free loans or grants to help with emergency needs: